LongNguyen206/project_mernmade/README.md

 5. The team member commences coding.
 At this point, this step is equivalent to step 5 in "Initial work cycle".

 ## 19. Provide an overview and description of your Testing process:

+We will be integrating two tools together:

+Jest - Jest is a unit testing framework made by Facebook to test JavaScript and react applications.
+Enzyme - Enzyme is used to test for React applications only.

+Using Jest & Enzyme will allow us to perform unit tests throughout our code on individual components and elements of behaviour including input fields, navbar

 ## 20. Discuss and analyse requirements related to information system security: